cloud-elements/devportal/docs/guides/formulas/forumulaSteps.md

 ## Element Request Step
 This step makes an API call to a specific Element Instance.

-This step has three required properties:
+Required properties:

 * `elementInstanceId`
 * `method`
 * `path`

-The other optional properties are:
+Optional properties:

 * `headers`
 * `query`
 * `body`

-**Note:** These optional parameters need be references to an object from a previous step in the formula
+**Note:** These optional parameters need be references to an object from a previous step in the formula.

 ```json
 {